Marti-lp/ctfs-infosec/README.md

 # CTF Challenges
-This repository contains a collection of CTF-style challenges developed for recurring cybersecurity community events held over multiple years.
+This repository contains a collection of CTF-style challenges developed for cybersecurity community events.

 The challenges were designed for two distinct contexts:
 - An **introductory event** aimed at IT students, with the goal of providing their first hands-on exposure to cybersecurity concepts.